However, Singulair has severe side effects related to mood, which have caused controversy in recent years.

 Singulair blocks the action of leukotrienes.

-The producers of Singulair say that it should be taken once a day, in the evening.
+The producers of Singulair advise taking the drug once a day, in the evening.

 The most common side effects include:

-- Ear infection
+- ear infection

-- Sinus infection
+- sinus infection

-- Sore throat
+- sore throat

-- Stomach pain
+- stomach pain

-- Upper respiratory infection.
+- upper respiratory infection

-The United States Food and Drug Administration (FDA) noted in 2015 that the manufacturers of the drug issued an early warning in 2008, and that investigations were under way into the complaints.
+The administration noted in 2015 that they issued an early warning to manufacturers of the drug in 2008 and investigations were underway into the complaints.

-The FDA cautions people not to stop taking Singulair without first discussing this with their health care provider.
+The FDA cautions people not to stop taking Singulair without first discussing this with their healthcare provider.

 The Therapeutic Goods Administration in Australia reported 58 cases of neuropsychiatric adverse events between 2000 and 2013.

-Additional side effects include, rarely, a possible increase in certain white blood cells, and the risk of blood vessels becoming inflamed throughout the body.
+Less common side effects include a possible increase in certain white blood cells and a risk of inflamed blood vessels throughout the body.